 - Orchestra/Wind Ensemble: I love the way we do large instrumental ensembles at Blair.
 Trombone students do not have to choose between symphony orchestra and wind ensemble because both ensembles rehearse on a rotating schedule.
 This requires a lengthy explanation, but the end effect is that almost every trombone student gets to perform with both the Wind Ensemble and the Orchestra every semester.
 Trombone majors are required to sign up for large ensembles every semester in residence at Blair.

-The orchestra does major repertoire; last year they performed stunning renditions of Rimsky-Korsakov’s Scheherazade and Bartók’s Concerto for Orchestra.
-Coming this fall: Strauss’ Death and Transfiguration!
+The orchestra does major repertoire; last year they performed stunning renditions of Strauss’ Death and Transfiguration and Debussy’s La Mer.
+Coming this Fall: Shostakovich 9!

-- Blair Big Band: A fantastic group under the leadership of the great Billy Adair.
+- Blair Big Band: A fantastic group under the leadership of our new Director of Jazz Studies, Ryan Middagh.
 Rehearses twice weekly and usually performs one concert at the end of each semester.

 - Chamber Brass Ensembles: Another of my favorite parts of the Blair curriculum.
 All brass majors are required to sign up for at least four semesters of chamber ensembles.
 These ensembles (usually brass quintets or quartets) meet three times per week and are student run.
 Each ensemble is coached by a brass faculty member once weekly, but the other two rehearsals are run by the students themselves, giving invaluable experience in rehearsal technique, listening, and musical communication.
 Awesome!